MAB Webinar Series

 Learn about the online business-focused program, courses you’ll take and skills you’ll develop as you pursue the Master of Agribusiness degree or Animal Health Management Certificate.

 Careers in Finance Webinar - October 11, 2017

-Join us for an interactive webinar with K-State Master of Agribusiness Alumni Kelley Ayres, Chairman/President/CEO of the First Bank of Minden, and Sarah Lukach, Commercial Credit Analyst at 1st Farm Credit.
+An interactive webinar with K-State Master of Agribusiness Alumni Kelley Ayres, Chairman/President/CEO of the First Bank of Minden, and Sarah Lukach, Commercial Credit Analyst at 1st Farm Credit.
 Our guests will share about the challenges and opportunities in Finance today and how the MAB program equipped them to lead for the future.

 Careers in Food by MAB Alumni - September 26, 2017